 Why Personal Account Deposits Happen

-Depositing trust or estate funds into a personal account may sound alarming, but it is not always improper.
-A fiduciary might deposit a reimbursement check, consolidate small amounts temporarily, or handle a distribution that passes through their own account.
-This statute addresses the bank's role in those situations.
+Depositing trust or estate funds into a personal account may sound alarming.
+However, it is not always improper.
+A fiduciary might deposit a repayment check or handle a distribution that passes through their own account.

-The bank that receives the deposit does not have to ask why fiduciary funds are going into a personal account.
-It can accept the deposit and process withdrawals from that account without liability.
+The bank that receives the deposit does not have to ask why.
+It can accept the deposit and process withdrawals without liability.

 If a fiduciary makes a deposit in a bank to his personal credit of checks drawn by him upon an account in his own name as fiduciary, or of checks payable to him as fiduciary, or of checks drawn by him upon an account in the name of his principal if he is empowered to draw checks thereon, or of checks payable to his principal and endorsed by him, if he is empowered to endorse such checks, or if he otherwise makes a deposit of funds held by him as fiduciary, the bank receiving such deposit is not bound to inquire whether the fiduciary is committing thereby a breach of his obligation as fiduciary.